Iowa Legislature considers 6-week abortion ban during a special session

-DES MOINES, Iowa (AP) — Protesters gathered in the Iowa Capitol rotunda as the Legislature began a special session Tuesday focused exclusively on abortion restrictions, where Republican lawmakers will work to push through a new ban on abortion after roughly six weeks of pregnancy.
+DES MOINES, Iowa (AP) — Protesters gathered in the Iowa Capitol rotunda as the Legislature convened a special session Tuesday focused exclusively on abortion restrictions, where Republican lawmakers will work to pass a new ban on almost all abortions after roughly six weeks of pregnancy.

-The day will be a marathon of committee hearings and floor debates in both chambers, with votes likely to extend late into the night.
+The marathon day of committee meetings, floor debates and votes in both chambers is expected to extend late into the night.
 Demonstrators for and against the bill are expected to rally at the capitol building throughout the day.

 The current draft, like the 2018 law, would prohibit abortion once cardiac activity can be detected, which is usually around six weeks of pregnancy and before many women know they are pregnant.

-Chants from abortion advocates echoed through the rotunda and could be heard in a public hearing room as a limited number of supporters and opponents of the law alternated at a microphone to convey their viewpoints to state representatives.
+Chants from abortion advocates echoed through the rotunda and could be heard from rooms where state representatives and senators were meeting.
+Members of the public for and against the bill alternated conveying their viewpoints to lawmakers from both chambers for nearly four hours in total.

+Sara Eide of the Iowa Catholic Conference encouraged lawmakers to vote in favor.

+“The unborn child is a distinct human life with her own value, with her own DNA, and with her own right to life and right to legal protections,” she said.
+“As a state and as a society, we should commit ourselves to protect all vulnerable populations wherever we find them.”

+Hilary McAdoo, a fertility nurse, said her two daughters motivated her to voice her opposition Tuesday.

-“Just because a person has the ability to become pregnant does not mean they should be forced to become a mother,” said Hilary McAdoo, a fertility nurse.
-She said her two daughters were her motivation for voicing her opposition Tuesday.
+“Just because a person has the ability to become pregnant does not mean they should be forced to become a mother,” she said.
+“The people before me want to govern women’s bodies without understanding how they work."

 “If there is an issue that is important enough to bring us all back in July, it is not our job to help you get it to the governor faster,” she said.
 “It is our job to truly debate this bill, and we will not have ample opportunity to do that when we’re rushing this through.”